Francis Drake Quotes (4 quotes)

 Letter to Sir Francis Walsingham, from off Cape Sagres, Portugal (17 May 1587)

-Quoted in Francis Bacon, Considerations Touching a War with Spain (1629)
+In 1587.
+As quoted in: Considerations Touching a War with Spain (1629) by Francis Bacon

 Picture Source: Wikimedia CommonsFrancis Drake